Applifier/node-scribe/README.md

     });

 ## autoReconnect = true
-If autoReconnect is set to true and connection fails, client will store log entries to queue and flush when connection has be re-established.
+If autoReconnect is set to true and connection fails, client will store log entries to queue and flush when connection has been re-established.

 ## Logger
 Logger is an drop-in replacement for the default console object.
 Each log entry contains the level, hostname, pid, caller (file and position) and the log message given as parameter.
 Values are separated by tabulators.